santshvm/QuizWebApp/README.md

-# Building a Quiz Web App using JavaScript
+# Building a Quiz App using JavaScript

 ## Day - 1: